openshift/enhancements/dev-guide/api-conventions.md

   author <string>
     Author allows the user to denote an author for the example convention.
 The author is not required.
 When omitted, this means the user has no opinion and the value is left to the platform to choose a reasonable default, which is subject to change over time.
-The current platform default is `OpenShift Engineering`.
+The current platform default is OpenShift Engineering.
 The Author field is free form text.

   convention <Object>
     Convention allows the user to define the configuration for this API convention.
 For example, it allows them to set the priority over other conventions and whether this policy should be strictly observed or weakly observed.
-When this value is provided, the `type` must be set to either `Convention` or `Mixed`.
+When this value is provided, the type must be set to either Convention or Mixed.

   documentation <string>
     Documentation allows the user to define documentation for the example.
-When this value is provided, the `type` must be set to either `Documentation` or `Mixed`.
+When this value is provided, the type must be set to either Documentation or Mixed.
 The content of the documentation is free form text but must be no longer than 512 characters.

   type <string>